 The Muttahida Qaumi Movement, formerly known as the Muhajir Qaumi Movement (MQM), is a secular Pakistani political party.
 It was founded by Altaf Hussain from the student organisation of All Pakistan Muhajir Student Organization (APMSO) in 1984 and the party allotted election is the kite.

-In August 2016, after Altaf Hussain’s August 22 speech, the party was cracked down on and Nine Zero was sealed and its leaders, including Farooq Sattar, arrested.
-Now, current leader of the party is Dr Farooq Sattar.
+In August 2016, after Altaf Hussain’s August 22 speech, the party was cracked down on and Nine Zero was sealed and its leaders, including Farooq Sattar, were arrested.
+Now, the current leader of the popular party in Pakistan is Dr Farooq Sattar.